The Syrian Arab Republic has not acceded to the Mine Ban Treaty.

 Syria is not known to have produced or exported antipersonnel mines.

 The size and origin of Syria’s mine stockpile is not known, but it is believed to be significant and comprised mainly of Soviet/Russian-manufactured mines including PMN-2, PMN-4, and OZM-72 antipersonnel mines, as well as TMN-46 and TM-62 antivehicle mines.
-Photographs and a video posted online by the Syrian Center for Demining Rehabilitation on 28 September 2015, allegedly filmed west of Daraa in southern Syria, show up to 20 PMN-4 antipersonnel mines being removed from the ground.
-This is the first evidence of use of the PMN-4 in the Syria conflict, but it is unclear who laid them or when.
+Photographs and a video posted online by the Syrian Center for Demining Rehabilitation on 28 September 2015, allegedly filmed west of Daraa in southern Syria, showed up to 20 PMN-4 antipersonnel mines being removed from the ground.
+This was the first evidence of use of PMN-4 mines during the Syrian Civil War, but it is unclear who laid them and when.
 Markings on the mines indicate they were manufactured in Russia in 1995.

 In late 2011, the first reports emerged of Syrian government use of antipersonnel mines in the country’s border areas.
 A Syrian official acknowledged the government had “undertaken many measures to control the borders, including planting mines.”